Web hosting is essential for establishing an online presence. You must choose a web host that fits your business needs and budget perfectly.

 The buildings in the image below can be compared to how VPS (virtual private server) works in online marketing.

-A building with many tenants but not as many as what is in the first image above.
-But still a shared apartment by several tenants.
+It is a building with many tenants, but not as many as those in the first image above.
+However, several tenants still share the apartment.

-One of the significant advantages of a VPS over Shared servers is that server resources are shared evenly among all websites on the same server.
+One significant advantage of a VPS over Shared servers is that server resources are shared evenly among all websites on the same server.

 Another advantage is that VPS hosting is easy to scale as your site grows.
 Since you’re allocated a portion of the server resources, increasing what is allocated to you is no BIG deal.